 Stipends and Scholarships are not the same as an employment-based practicum placement.
 Stipends and scholarships support students' educational experience.
 Students do not yet meet the requirements for employment and must remain under the supervision of an experienced social worker.
 Students are required to maintain ethical practice and clearly identify as a student intern when working with clients/constituents.
-For more information on employment-based options please refer to the Employment-based Practicum Placement section of the handbook.
+A paid placement is distinct from an employment-based placement.
+In a paid placement, students are compensated only for the hours they spend in their practicum.
+In contrast, an employment-based placement refers to a situation where a student is employed by the agency and receives payment for work performed outside of their internship hours.